khaledghobashy/uraeus_smbd/README.md

 ### Ready-to-Use Notebooks & Tutorials

-This is a list of ready-to-use jupyter notebooks that walks you through the typical flow of the tool modeling process.
+This is a list of ready-to-use jupyter notebooks that walks you through the typical flow of the tool modelling process.
 The [**examples**](https://github.com/khaledghobashy/smbd/tree/master/examples/standalone_models/notebooks/) directory in this repository is planned to include updated versions of working models that can be statically viewed on github, downloaded on your machine or to be ran directly on Colab.

 ### Standalone Studies